 - You export your data to Cloud Storage, for example by using the bq command-line tool.
 Alternatively, you can use Dataflow, which is suitable if you need to preprocess your data in a batch pipeline.

 - You submit an AI Platform batch prediction job that uses your trained TensorFlow model in Cloud Storage to perform scoring on the preprocessed data.
-(For details about how to perform direct-model prediction within a Dataflow pipeline, see Comparing Machine Learning Models for Predictions in Dataflow Pipelines.)

 - The outputs of the batch prediction job are imported from Cloud Storage to a data warehouse in BigQuery, or to a departmental data mart (like campaigning, inventory, and so on) such as Cloud SQL.
 This lets you derive functional-based business decisions.